 How do you validate your ticket?
 There are several ways:

-- On buses – You can either validate it at the bus driver’s stand (good if you want to validate for two or more people) or use one of the Rav Kav screens inside the bus (not all buses have those screens), swipe your card on the screen and wait for the green light that signifies that you’ve validated the ticket.
+- On buses – You can either validate it at the bus driver’s stand (good if you want to validate for two or more people) or use one of the Rav Kav screens inside the bus (not all buses have those screens), place your card on the screen and wait for the green light that signifies that you’ve validated the ticket.

 - On trains – Before going to the train barrier, use the machines near the ticket vendors to “buy” a train ticket.
 The ticket will use the money you have on your Rav Kav.
 Then, you can proceed to the barrier and swipe your Rav Kav on it to be able to cross through.

-- On the light-rail train in Jerusalem – Swipe your Rav Kav on the Rav Kav screen at the entrance to the train and wait for the green light that signifies that you’ve validated.
+- On the light-rail train in Jerusalem – Place your Rav Kav on the Rav Kav screen at the entrance to the train and wait for the green light that signifies that you’ve validated.

 Read more about the Rav Kav in Egged’s official site.